pablo-crotti/weather-mood/README.md

 # Weather Mood

 Weather Mood is a web application prototype that allows users to check the weather and find MX3 playlists based on their mood.
 This project was created for the **SRG SSR HACKDAYS 2023** and achieved first place (ex aequo) in the 2023 edition.
+The prototype can be viewed [here](https://weather-mood-app.netlify.app/).

 ## Features